oduwsdl/dsa/tutorials/CEDWARC-2021/installing-hypercane-mementoembed-raintale-docker.md

-# Installing the Off-Topic Memento Toolkit (OTMT), MementoEmbed, and Raintale with Docker
+# Installing Hypercane, MementoEmbed, and Raintale with Docker

 Docker is the intended platform for which we intended these services to be run.
 We use Docker because it provides all necessary dependencies in a single package rather than asking you to chase down and download dependencies for yourself.
 [Install the free Docker desktop to before following the rest of this tutorial](https://docs.docker.com/get-docker/).